 If the thought of jumping rope for your whole workout makes you break out in hives, try this workout from PopSugar Fitness.
 The 10-minute sweat drencher is more like a boot camp than a jump rope workout.

 The 1,000-Rep Jump Rope Workout

-Save this jump rope workout for when you’re feeling comfortable with your progression.
+Save this workout for when you’re feeling comfortable with your progression.
 The challenge in this short video is to get in 1,000 jumps with your rope.
 The way you’ll get there ranges from your standard jump on two feet, to jumps on one foot and speed work.
 The trainer mixes in some non-jumping moves to the workout, too.

 Create Your Own Jump Rope Workouts